shivkumar98/OCP-Java-Examples/src/review_questions/chapter_8/attempt_3/README.md

 <br>

 * CORRECT ANSWER: **D,F**
-* The compiler will NOT complain if certain classes are marked
+* The compiler will NOT complain if certain classes are marked7/35
 * In fact abstract, concrete, final classes can be marked serializable so A and E is false
 <hr>